 "Tush push" ban fails at NFL spring league meetings after Philadelphia Eagles' Super Bowl win

-After months of debate and hours of discussion at the NFL's spring league meetings in Minnesota Wednesday, the fate of the "tush push" — the play the Philadelphia Eagles run more successfully — has been decided.
+After months of debate and hours of discussion at the NFL's spring league meetings in Minnesota Wednesday, the fate of the "tush push" — the play the Philadelphia Eagles run more successfully than any other team — has been decided.
 The Eagles' signature play is here to stay.

-The Green Bay Packers' proposal to ban the "tush push" failed to receive the 75% support from NFL owners needed to pass, according to The Athletic's Diannia Russini.
+The Green Bay Packers' proposal to ban the "tush push" failed by two votes to reach the 75% required majority needed to pass, according to The Associated Press.
+The vote was 22-10, with nine teams joining the Eagles in voting against the proposal.

-Russini reported that 10 teams voted against the Packers' proposal.
+The Baltimore Ravens, New England Patriots, Detroit Lions and New York Jets voted against the proposal, The Athletic reported.
 Twenty-four of the NFL's 32 owners' votes were needed for the ban to pass.

 According to CBS Sports' Jonathan Jones, Eagles owner Jeffrey Lurie delivered a "passionate but fair" speech at the spring league meetings.
 Former Eagles center Jason Kelce also spoke in defense of the play.